rau/together-health/DESIGN.md

 During login, a SQL query is made to verify if the username and password matches any existing profile, and then allows the user to login.

 ### The Information Form Submission (Khoi)
 The form submission page prompts the user several questions which would be recorded and stored into the database.
 Particularly, there are five questions asking the user to prompt a certain boolean condition.
 Additionally, there are three more questions prompting the user for an integer input.
 This information is then passed onto the database and stored as appropriate to the user_id as well as calls the algorithm (see below for algorithm documentation).
-The SQL query is made to the following table
+The SQL query is made to the following schema
 ```
 CREATE TABLE preferences (
     "user_id" INTEGER UNIQUE PRIMARY KEY,